Bounds for canonical Green's functions at cusps: Introduction

 \subsection{Outline of the article}

 The paper is organized as follows.
 In section \ref{BM}, we recall and summarize basic notation and definitions used in this article.
-In section \ref{section 3}, we recall an expression of the canonical Green's function in terms of hyperbolic Green's function and analytic functions derived from the hyperbolic heat kernel.
-In section \ref{section4} by giving some useful estimates, in section \ref{section5} we prove Theorem \ref{maintheorem1article}.
+In section \ref{section5}, we prove Theorem \ref{maintheorem1article}.
 Then as an application we consider the congruence subgroup $\Gamma_0(N)$.
-In section \ref{BSCGN} we prove some asymptotic bounds for scattering constants of $\Gamma_0(N)$.
-In section \ref{BKLFGN} we prove asymptotic bounds for Kronecker limit functions of $\Gamma_0(N)$.
-Finally, in section \ref{section8} we prove Theorem \ref{maintheorem2article}.
+In section \ref{BSCGN}, we prove asymptotic bounds for scattering constants of $\Gamma_0(N)$.
+In section \ref{BKLFGN}, we prove asymptotic bounds for Kronecker's limit functions of $\Gamma_0(N)$.
+Finally, in section \ref{section8}, we prove Theorem \ref{maintheorem2article}.